Sonia-96/MyStudyNotes/Java&Web/Java.md

 #### Methods

+- **static methods (class methods)** : class methods belongs to the whole class, instead of an instance of that class.
+  - A static method does not have an object attached to it.
+So we don't need an object or `this` to access it.
-- **static methods**: we should use className to call a static method
+  -  we should use className to call a static method, e.g., `Math.min()`
   - `main()` should always be static

-- **non-static methods (instance methods)**: we should use methodName to call a non-static method
+- **non-static methods (instance methods)**: instance methods belong to a single object
+  - we should use objectName to call a non-static method, e.g., `f1.reduce()` in the Fraction assignment
-  - A static method does not have an object attached to it.
-So we don't need an object to access it.

-differences:
+differences between static & non-static methods:

-1. instance methods can access both static & non-static variables and methods inside the class
+1. Static methods can only access static variables and methods.
+If a static method wants to access non-static variables/methods, it must use an object.
-2. static methods can only access static variables and methods
+2. Instance methods can access both static & non-static variables and methods inside the class
-3. static methods can't use `this` keyword
+3. Static methods can't use `this` keyword

 ```java
 public class Main {